bitsy-lang/bitsy/docs/source/modules.rst

 ------------------
 Modules are declared using the `mod` keyword.

-A module has a list of terminals, a list of components, and a list of wires.
+A module has a list of pins, a list of components, and a list of wires.

 The following example is a `Buffer` module, which demonstrates all three parts: